Household Hazardous Waste

 Hazardous Waste Alternatives

-1 tsp liquid soap plus 1 tsp Borax plus 1 squeeze lemon in 2 qts warm water
+General Cleaner: 1 tsp liquid soap plus 1 tsp Borax plus 1 squeeze lemon in 2 quarts war water

-Plunger, follow with baking soda and vinegar, let sit 15 minutes then pour 2 qts boiling water
+Drain Cleaner: plunger, follow with baking soda and vinegar, let sit 15 minutes then pour 2 quarts boiling water

 Hours of Operation: